JhoanLeon/Portfolio/8-AUDIO-DONGLE/README.md

 - +10k manufactured devices

 ## Description
-This special project was my first mass produced device with thousands of products deployed in the market.
-The client requires a very cheap audio dongle to be compatible with two specific headphones of different brands.
-This device was intended for call center application when the quality of speakers and microphone is key to operators and clients.
-The solution was based in a single-chip solution.
+This special project was my first mass-produced device, with thousands of units deployed in the market.
+The client required a very affordable audio dongle compatible with two specific headphone models from different brands.
+This device was intended for call center applications, where the quality of speakers and microphones is critical for both operators and clients.

-The cos efecttiveness of this project was critical, because the volume of the product was attach to the price.
-The single-chip solution looked like the best way to acomplish this goal.
-However, the functional requirement was very demanding: the device have to sound perfectly with two different headphones brands.
-Initially that looked simple, but this headphone references had very different capabilities, specificially in speakers and micrphones specifications.
+The cost-effectiveness of this project was crucial because the product's volume was directly tied to its price.
+The single-chip solution appeared to be the best way to achieve this goal.
+However, the functional requirement was particularly demanding: the device had to deliver perfect sound quality with two different headphone brands.
+Initially, this seemed straightforward, but these headphone models had vastly different specifications, particularly in their speaker and microphone capabilities.

-The first iteration of the design was tight to the main chip manufacturer's recommendations.
-The sound was good, a little low from the client's perspective, but with only one headphone.
-The other one looks worse.
-This involved had to iterate the design with several rounds of simulations and passive filter study to achieve a good performance with both impedance profiles and speaker characteristics.
+The first iteration of the design closely followed the main chip manufacturer's recommendations.
+While the sound quality was acceptable—albeit slightly low from the client’s perspective—with one headphone, the performance with the other headphone was much worse.
+This required several design iterations involving extensive simulations and passive filter studies to achieve optimal performance with both impedance profiles and speaker characteristics.

 Back side of PCB

 ![alt text](back-render.png)

-In this view there is the basic input and output filters for peripherals (stereo output and mono input).
-With the first iteration we get complete USB functionality and key control from PC drivers (volume, mute, next, back, etc.) and the chip performs really well.
-After several tests with simulation and real boards we find the best filter values for power rails and also for impedance matching and noise attenuation.
+In this view, you can see the basic input and output filters for peripherals (stereo output and mono input).
+In the first iteration, we achieved complete USB functionality and key control through PC drivers (volume, mute, next, back, etc.).
+The chip performed exceptionally well.
+After numerous tests using both simulations and real boards, we identified the ideal filter values for the power rails, impedance matching, and noise attenuation.

 Front side of PCB

 ![alt text](frontal-render.png)

-The final PCB was really tiny, not so dense, but with a good performance validated in simulations and laboratory.
-Finally, the client got the MVP of the project and went to field testing with a sample of 10 devices to distribute between his call centers.
-That tests were excellent and production of the device began.
-The first batch was about 1000 devices, none presented any problems or guarantees.
-After that, more productions came and went seamlessly.
-These devices are currently distributed in center and south america with thousands of users.
+The final PCB was very compact, but delivering excellent performance validated through simulations and lab testing.
+Ultimately, the client received the project’s MVP, which underwent field testing with a sample of 10 devices distributed across their call centers.
+These tests were excellent results, and the device entered production.
+The first batch of around 1,000 units was produced without any reported issues or defects.
+Subsequent production runs proceeded seamlessly.
+Today, these devices are distributed across Central and South America, with thousands of users benefiting from them.

-This project was very gratifying for me, because I was able to participate in the creation of a real electronic product, from its conception to mass production, for the first time of this magnitude, and seeing those devices designed by yourself being manufactured for the world is a great feeling.
+This project was immensely rewarding for me.
+It marked my first experience contributing to the creation of a real electronic product, from conception to mass production, on this scale.
+Witnessing devices I designed being manufactured and used worldwide is an incredibly gratifying experience.